7 Types of Organizational Structures +Examples

 7 Types of Organizational Structures +Examples, Key Elements

-This lack of structure leads to miscommunication, work delays, poor process flows, low morale, and other serious consequences that stunt business growth.
-In contrast, a strong organizational structure helps to coordinate teamwork, reduce conflicts, and boost productivity.
+A lack of organizational structure (or choosing the wrong type of structure) leads to miscommunication, work delays, poor process flows, tepid employees, and other serious consequences that stunt business growth.
+In contrast, a robust organizational structure enables employees to coordinate teamwork, understand their tasks and responsibilities, reduce conflicts, and boost productivity.

 What Is Organizational Structure?

-Organizational structure is the backbone of all the operating procedures and workflows at any company.
-It determines the place and the role of each employee in the business, and is key to organizational development.
+Organizational structure is the backbone of all operating procedures and workflows at any company.
+It determines each employee’s place and role in the business and is key to organizational development.

 A clear structure allows every team member to be involved.
 When employees know what they’re responsible for and who they report to – which isn’t the case in many fast-growing companies – they’re more likely to take ownership of their work.

 To build an org structure, you need to consider your business size, life cycle, goals, and positioning.
-Apart from considering the current environment your company operates in, you should also think of where you want to see the organization in five years – as its a pillar of organizational health.
+Apart from considering the current environment your company operates in, you should also think of where you want to see the organization in five years, a sign of organizational health.

 Related Resources